 - TPI reviews the information provided by the company.
-At this point, additional information may be requested. - If it is concluded that the company's challenge has merit, the assessment is updated and the company is informed. - If it is concluded that there are insufficient grounds to change the assessment, this decision is explained to the company. - If a company chooses to further contest the assessment and reverts to legal means to do so, the company's assessment is withheld from the TPI website and the company is identified as having challenged its assessment.
+At this point, additional information may be requested. - If it is concluded that the company's challenge has merit, the assessment is updated. - If it is concluded that there are insufficient grounds to change the assessment, TPI publishes its original assessment. - If the company requests an explanation regarding its feedback after the publication of its assessment, TPI explains the decisions taken. - If a company requests an update of its assessment based on data publicly disclosed after the research cut-off date communicated to the company, TPI can note the new disclosure on the company's profile on the TPI website.

+• If a company chooses to further contest the assessment and reverts to legal means to do so, the company's assessment is withheld from the TPI website and the company is identified as having challenged its assessment.